 There is an old saying that couldn't be truer...
 "A tired dog is a good dog."

-Dogs separated by size, age, health and activity level.
+Playgroups separated by size, age, health & activity level.

-Large outdoor play area.
-Natural wood chips as ground cover.
+Natural wood chips & turf as ground cover.

-Drop off and pick up anytime between business hours.
+Daycare drop off & pick up anytime during business hours.

 Doggy Daycare Rates:

 Full Day: $32 "Littles Rate" (must be under 19.9 lbs; seniors over 12 yrs not eligible for discount "littles" rate.

 Daycare Value Package: Buy 10 daycare...
 Get 11 (11 daycare credits in total) "Littles" Excluded - not eligible for discount package, rate already discounted

 * dog must attend daycare or boarding for 6 months without incident to be eligible for discount package

 * dogs over 100lbs are not eligible for discount package